 A system component is a process, program, utility, or another part of a computer's operating system that helps to manage different areas of the computer.
-Not to be confused with a hardware component, a system component is similar to a computer program, but is not something an end-user directly interact with when using a computer.
+While similar to a computer program, a system component is not something an end-user directly interacts with when using a computer.

 There are multiple system components at work in a computer operating system, each serving a specific function.
 Together, they allow the operating system and computer to function correctly and efficiently.